OxfordEconomics/CountryLists/README.md

 # Import dependencies
 import pandas as pd

 # Tell Python where to find your csv that contains non standard country names.
-In this case it is one directory up, hence: "../"
+In this case, the csv is in the same directory as the python script.
-nonStandardCountryNames = pd.read_csv('../countryList-ASEAN.csv',header=0,index_col=0)
+nonStandardCountryNames = pd.read_csv('countryList-ASEAN.csv',header=0,index_col=0)

-# Tell Python where to find the csv that contains isoFromCountryNames.csv
+# Tell Python where to find the csv that contains isoFromCountryNames.csv.
+In this case, the csv is in the same directory as the python script.
-isoFromCountryNames = pd.read_csv('../isoFromCountryNames.csv',header=0,index_col=1)
+isoFromCountryNames = pd.read_csv('isoFromCountryNames.csv',header=0,index_col=1)

 # Perform the 'lookup' by merging isoFromCountryNames onto nonStandardCountryNames, keeping all nonStandardCountryNames and only matching values from isoFromCountryNames
 standardCountryNames = pd.merge(nonStandardCountryNames,isoFromCountryNames['ISO'], how='left',left_index=True,right_index=True)